sdev75/confman/README.md

 # Copy all snapshots with any tag and specific namespace
 confman cp vim -t "" -n "mynamespace" /home/backups
 ```

 ### More to come

-More info will be added here.
+More info will be added here